segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/voucherify/index.md

 3. On the next screen, give the Source a nickname configure any other settings.
 The nickname is used as a label in the Segment app, and Segment creates a related schema name in your warehouse.
 The nickname can be anything, but Segment recommends you use something that reflects the source itself and distinguishes amongst your environments.
 4. Click **Add Source** to save your settings.
 5. Copy the Write key from the Segment UI and log in to your Voucherify account.
-6. To finish the setup, go to Project Settings > Integrations > Segment.io -> Connect, enter the Write Key and confirm.
+6. In your Voucherify account, go to **Project Settings > Integrations > Segment.io > Connect** and enter the Write Key.

 ## Stream